DGHSorensen/DevelopingManufacturingSystemPlatforms/README.md

 This repository is not a guide on how to use the LaTeX template I have created, it serves simply to share the template itself, and provide an example of how to use it.
 An actual guide may or may not be created in the future.
 I used texlive 2018 as my LaTeX distro, but both the 2017 version and any newer versions should work as well.
 Use the reference manager of your preference - I used JabRef, partly because of its bibLaTeX mode.
 If you are unfamiliar with bibLaTeX, I suggest getting used to working with it over bibtex.
 It is, simply put, better.

-If you have questions or encounter any issues, don't hesitate to contact me.
+If you have questions or encounter any issues, don't hesitate to contact me at daniel@mp.aau.dk.
 It is unlikely that this repository itself will change much in the future, unless I decide to turn it into an actual guide.